arnaud9145/azure-board-card-number/README.md

 # TODO

-- Make the plugin run automatically when you go on azure board, instead of clicking on the extension
+- [x] Make the plugin run automatically when you go on azure board, instead of clicking on the extension
-- Publish the extension on the chrome store
+- [ ] Publish the extension on the chrome store
-- Move the javascript code in a separate file
+- [x] Move the javascript code in a separate file
-- Update results when board is updated
+- [x] Update results when board is updated
+- [x] Add popup which links to this repo